-Note that under a pinching load, strut width now demonstrates only a linear contribution, while thickness shows a cubic dependence, precisely the opposite of hoop strength, for which strut width has the dominate role.
-Thus, the stiffness of a stent determined by flattening has little to do with the clinically-relevant stiffness of the stent.
+Note that under a pinching load, strut width now demonstrates only a linear contribution, while thickness a cubic dependence, precisely the opposite of hoop strength, for which strut width has the dominate role.
+Thus the stiffness of a stent determined by flattening has little to do with the clinically relevant stiffness of the stent.
 In fact, design changes aimed at increasing crush resistance may well decrease radial stiffness.
-Pinching loads and deflections are far easier to measure than hoop, therefore one must be vigilant not to erroneously use this as a gauge of stent strength or stiffness.
+Because pinching loads and deflections are far easier to measure than hoop, one must be vigilant not to erroneously use this as a gauge of stent strength or stiffness.

 Buckling refers to unstable deformation, meaning that an applied load can be reduced by increasing deformation.
-Most objects loaded in compression are potentially subject to buckling, such as a walking cane that might bend suddenly if leaned on too hard.
-Once a structure buckles its stiffness is generally dramatically reduced.
-A stent experiences circumferential compression and may, in cases, become unstable and buckle outside the circumferential plane into a half-moon shape.
-This can be exacerbated if the compression loads are not radially symmetric, as in the 'kissing' stent grafts shown in Figure 3.
-Being an out-of-plane deformation, buckling is resisted by the pinching stiffness, described in equation 10.
-Thus, a lower hoop stiffness but more stable shape can be obtained by maximising thickness and minimising width.
+Most objects loaded in compression are potentially subject to buckling (e.g., a walking cane if leaned on too hard).
+Once a structure buckles, its stiffness is generally dramatically reduced.
+A stent experiencing circumferential compression can, and may in some cases, become unstable and buckle outside the circumferential plane into a half-moon shape.
+This can be exacerbated if the compression loads are not radially symmetric, as in the kissing stent grafts shown in Figure 3.
+As an out-of-plane deformation, buckling is resisted by the pinching stiffness described in Equation 10.
+Thus a lower hoop stiffness but more stable shape can be obtained by maximizing thickness and minimizing width.
 One must be careful to balance the two stiffnesses.